-Wood-mounted icons are on 3/4" thick solid hardwood, typically poplar, with a tee-slot milled in the back for easy hanging on the wall.
-The wood is stained a traditional icon red, in keeping with Byzantine tradition.
+Wood-mounted icons are on 3/4" poplar or 5/8" Pro-Wood, with with tee-slots milled in the back for easy hanging.
+Icons are finished in classic cherry to replicate the traditional icon red, in keeping with Byzantine tradition.
 (Ancient icon board edges were frequently coated with red bole, a form of clay).
-Each wood-mounted icon comes with a descriptive pamphlet explaining the symbolism and history of the image.
+Each mounted icon comes with a descriptive pamphlet explaining the symbolism and history of the image.

 Please allow 5-10 business days for orders of 20 or more icons.

-Our icon designs are also available in sanctuary-size enlargements up to 38 inches wide.
+Our icon designs are also available as unmounted prints in sanctuary-size enlargements up to 38 inches wide.
 The latest technology enables enlargement without sacrificing quality.
+We do not currently have the ability to mount these prints on wood or any other material.
+You may purchase your own frame from a custom frame shop.
 Call 800-889-0105 for pricing and ordering.

 In St. Josephine Bakhita, patron saint of victims and survivors of human trafficking and slavery, we find the model for one who knows the suffering of both victims and survivors but found great hope through God.
 In so doing, as Pope John Paul II said of St. Josephine, she became “a shining advocate of genuine emancipation.”

 Born in 1869 she was captured as a child by slave traders who sold and re-sold her.
 Eventually she was purchased by an Italian diplomat who took her to Italy with his family.
 There, through the Canossian Daughters of Charity, St. Josephine learned about God, and through God, as Pope Benedict the XVI wrote she found “hope” —no longer simply the modest hope of finding masters who would be less cruel, but the great hope…Through the knowledge of this hope she was “redeemed”, no longer a slave, but a free child of God…the liberation that she had received through her encounter with the God of Jesus Christ, she felt she had to extend, it had to be handed on to others, to the greatest possible number of people.
 The hope born in her which had “redeemed” her she could not keep to herself; this hope had to reach many, to reach everybody.

 She wears the original habit of the Canossian sisters, with its shades of black and brown.
 A highlight of blue reflects off Bakhita's garments, which, in iconographic language, indicates the presence of Divine Wisdom.
 The use of gold indicates the presence of Divinity.
 The use of green in the icon is a reference the saint's African homeland of Sudan, as well as the indwelling of the Holy Spirit.
 Finally, we see suspended around St. Bakhita's neck, an image of the Sorrowful Mother, which is the traditional Marian devotion of her order.